Techniques To Improve Workday Productivity

-Improve your workday productivity with this simple and easy to follow techniques that we’ve learned during the last 8 years of our digital agency, we learned and became more efficient every year.
-I want to share with you eleven simple techniques that will allow you to streamline your employees’ work and your time in person and save time where needed.
+Improve your workday productivity with simple and easy-to-follow techniques that we’ve learned during the last 8 years of our digital agency.
+We learned and became more efficient every year.
+I want to share with you eleven simple techniques that will allow you to streamline your employees’ work and time in person and save time where needed.

 Techniques To Improve Workday Productivity

 For years we worked with one screen, and just our developer worked with two screens.
 Last year we added a screen for each of us so that we all work with two screens.
 We felt a change immediately from that day on.
 Each screen has a different browser with other tabs open, and switching between websites (email, Trello, Google Drive, etc.) is much faster and more efficient.
 Similarly, if your team is working from home and you wish to track their hours, you would want software with the clock in and out of a system so that you can have specific and exact recordings.

 If, for example, you want to give a customer comments about his site, the website will be open on one screen, and the email will be available on the other screen.
 Just this alone shortens a lot of processes significantly, and you can do the calculation alone when it comes to dozens or hundreds of such interactions a day.